Alexander-T-Moss/Hex-Zero/Mods/MJ26gaming/Hex 4010 Bed Fan/README.md

 ## About this mod
 This replace's the mod Alexander made, allowing for even more CFM for chamber heating. <br>
+It definitely works with the Hammerhead bed.
+I have not tested it on the Manta Ray but it probably works there too. <br>
 I use GDStimes, I will update with the lifespan of those. <br>
 Consider usinga stronger bed heater.
 The BOM 60w heater will definitely be overcooled by this.
 I use a 120w heater.